 We accept résumés or CVs, whichever you wish to provide us.
 We recommend all students visit their own university Career Center or otherwise-termed location on campus to assist with making their résumés.
 However, we recognize not all prospective students are currently at a university.
 As such, we have partnered with FSU’s Career Center, who has graciously agreed to talk with our prospective students.
-They have also provided a link to the FSU Career Center Guide, found here.
-This guide should provide prospective students with a variety of aspects of the interview process, with pages 12-17 dedicated to résumés.
+They have also provided a link to the FSU Resume Writing Guide, found here, and the FSU Interviewing Guide, found here.
+These guides should provide prospective students with help for a variety of aspects of the interview process.
 If you need further assistance, please contact the FSU Career Center here.

 Please note that the résumé or CV used for your application may be the same as the one for Visiting Days, or you may wish to tailor your résumé or CV for the types of assistantships in which you’re interested.

 In accordance with sustainability measures, we do not recommend prospective students to purchase/bring Thank You notes.
 Instead, if you feel you’ve connected with someone in the process, we recommend you send an email and express your gratitude in this way.
 While we understand that some schools may value Thank You notes, we want to ensure we remove as many cost barriers to the process, so sending an email follow-up is most recommended.